CL614/frameworks_and_languages_module/technical_report.md

             this.clearInput();
           },
 ```
-By initializing the item before being called upon and mounted to the DOM we can reduce the time taken for the methods to fetch data pre-requisites that they may need.
-For example the clear input method ensure that all input fields are cleared when the component is created if this was done after the DOM was rendered we would be adding time to the applications feedback cycle.
+By initializing the item before it is called upon and mounted to the DOM, we can optimize the performance of methods that fetch data prerequisites.
+For instance, the clear input method ensures that all input fields are cleared when the component is created.
+If this initialization were deferred until after the DOM is rendered, it would introduce additional time to the application's feedback cycle.
+The proactive approach of initializing the item before mounting streamlines the process, reducing the time it takes for methods to execute and enhancing the overall responsiveness of the application.
 https://vuejs.org/guide/essentials/lifecycle

 Client Language Features